WairimuMW/ArtBot/README.md

 ## Author
 ##### Mary Wachiuri
-I am a junior data scientist as well as an artist.
+I'm a data scientist as well as an artist.
 As this was my first NLP project, my aim was to create something fun, creative and functional.